-The 2020 laboratory analysis results continue to demonstrate that no detonation-related contaminants have impacted the sampled locations.
+The 2021 laboratory results continue to demonstrate that no detonation-related contaminants have impacted the sampled locations.
 Tritium was not detected above the laboratory minimum detectable concentration using the conventional laboratory method.
-One sample (DW-01) was analyzed using the enrichment method and this sample detected tritium above the laboratory minimum detectable concentration (Table 1).
-The detection of tritium using this method is consistent with historical LTHMP results and with the worldwide tritium distribution in precipitation that resulted from above-ground nuclear testing during the 1950s and early 1960s (Brown 1995).
-Above-ground tests conducted by the United States and Soviet Union ended with the test ban treaty in 1963.
-The tritium results obtained using the enrichment method are shown with the plot of tritium in precipitation (Figure 4 and Figure 5) at Ottawa, Canada (Brown 1995), which is the longest record of tritium in precipitation in the Northern Hemisphere (Brown 1995).
+One sample (DW-02) was analyzed using the enrichment method, and tritium was detected in this sample above the laboratory minimum detectable concentration (Table 1).
+The detection of tritium using this method is consistent with historical results and with the worldwide tritium distribution in precipitation that resulted from aboveground nuclear testing during the 1950s and early 1960s (IAEA 2022).
+Aboveground tests conducted by the United States and Soviet Union ended with the 1963 Treaty Banning Nuclear Weapon Tests in the Atmosphere, in Outer Space and Under Water.
+The tritium results obtained using the enrichment method are shown with the plot of tritium in precipitation (Figure 4 and Figure 5) at Ottawa, Canada (IAEA 2022), which is the longest record of tritium in precipitation in the northern hemisphere.
 The natural decay rate for tritium (half-life of 12.3 years) is also included in the figures for comparison.
 The similarity of the tritium levels obtained from the enrichment laboratory method to tritium levels in precipitation indicates that the wells and surface locations are supplied by recent infiltration of water from rain or snowmelt.
 These results are much lower than the EPA drinking water standard for tritium of 20,000 picocuries per liter (pCi/L) presented in Title 40 Code of Federal Regulations Section 141.16 (40 CFR 141.16).
-Table 1 provides the 2020 sample laboratory results.
+Table 1 provides the 2021 sample results.